8 Momentum equation

 \[ \begin{align} \mu_v - \frac{2}{3}\mu = \lambda, \end{align} \]

 here $\lambda \geq 0$ is the Lamé constant.
-Therefore applies
+Thus one has

 \[ \begin{align} \epsilon \geq 0.\tag{8.90}\label{eq:dissipation_sign} \end{align} \]

-According to Eq., the friction destroys (8.87) kinetic energy on a global average, but can also produce kinetic energy locally, as shown in Sect.
-8.2.4.
+According to Eq.
+(8.87), friction destroys kinetic energy on a global average, but, as shown in Sect.
+8.2.3, can also produce kinetic energy locally.
 The dissipation, on the other hand, is always positive.
-So local applies
+Locally, one thus has

 However, it is expected that on a global average the dissipation produces exactly as much internal energy as the friction destroys kinetic energy.
 To show this, one calculates